SARMAC Student Caucus Research Grants

 Please email firstname.lastname@example.org for further information or if you have any queries.

-Applicants should be student members of SARMAC and available to present the proposed research at SARMAC XIII (June 2019, Cape Cod).
-Applicants must have student status on January 1, 2019 (NOTE: if not currently in a graduate program, you must clearly demonstrate how and where the research will be conducted).
-The research must be carried out in time for presentation at the Student Research Grants Symposium at SARMAC XIII.
+Applicants should be student members of SARMAC and available to present the proposed research at SARMAC XIV (details to be confirmed).
+Applicants must have student status on January 1, 2021 (NOTE: if not currently in a graduate program, you must clearly demonstrate how and where the research will be conducted).
+The research must be carried out in time for presentation at the Student Research Grants Symposium at SARMAC XIV.

 Eligible costs include any items deemed essential for the project (e.g., participant payments, personnel).
 These items exclude computers and software normally provided by the university).
 All costs must be justified in the Budget section of the application form.

-The applications will be reviewed by a sub-committee of senior PhD student members of SARMAC, chaired by Ella Moeck (SARMAC Student Caucus President).
+The applications will be reviewed by a sub-committee of senior PhD student members of SARMAC, chaired by Ryan Burnell (SARMAC Student Caucus President).
 Each application will be blindly reviewed by at least two people.
 Any ties will be resolved by a third reviewer.

 Applications will be scored on the following criteria: